List of NCIS characters: Dr. Donald "Ducky" Mallard

 He joined NCIS in December 1992.
 Ducky and Gibbs have worked together for many years and Ducky is Gibbs' closest friend.
 Although most of his time is spent in autopsy and attending crime scenes, he is sent on an important undercover mission in "Blowback".
 Ducky has a "second talent", as Gibbs calls it, to be able to read people, which he expands in season four by studying psychology.
 In cases without actual bodies, he assists by using his psychological training to decipher the clues left by the perpetrators and establish modus operandi and motive.

 Until season six, Ducky lived with his aging mother Victoria and her corgis.
 Nina Foch, who played Victoria, died in 2008.
 In "Broken Bird," Ducky reveals that his mother has moved out and has Alzheimer's disease.
 In "Double Identity," it is revealed that Ducky's mother has died.
-Her headstone indicates she lived 1912–2010.
 The rest of the team only learns of Victoria's death when Abby follows Ducky to her grave.
 Later, Gibbs pays him a condolence call in the autopsy room, but Ducky seems relieved at her death (probably as she was no longer suffering from Alzheimer's), grateful to have been her son and proud that she almost lived to the age of 100.
 In season nine, "Playing with Fire," it is revealed that Ducky has inherited a lot of money from his mother's estate.
 Gibbs is the first person he reveals this to.
 In the episode "Spinning Wheel," Ducky is revealed to have a half-brother, Nicholas, who is 20 years his junior; his father Joseph and his ex-stepmother, Lorraine, are also introduced in that episode.

 Ducky owns a Morgan that he restored himself.
 There is a running gag in which Ducky and his assistant (first Gerald and then Jimmy) frequently get lost or meet a mishap when driving to the crime scene.
 In the Halloween episode "Witch Hunt," he and Jimmy are late after their van is pelted with eggs by youths in ninja costumes.
 According to Jimmy, Ducky chased the teens for several blocks and apprehended them and made them clean its windshield.
 He asks Gibbs to be the executor of his will.